reuk/parallel-reverb-raytracer/report/report.md

 Several additional libraries were used to speed the development of the program:

-The Assimp library was used for loading and processing of 3D model files.
+* *Assimp* - used for loading and processing of 3D model files.
   This library loads a variety of formats into a single universal data structure which can be queried in a consistent way.
   This allows the program to support a wide range of input formats.

-FFTW3 was used for efficient fast Fourier transforms (FFTs), required for windowed-sinc filtering by convolution.
+* *FFTW3* - used for efficient fast Fourier transforms (FFTs), required for windowed-sinc filtering by convolution.
   Writing an efficient FFT implementation would constitute a research project on its own, and using the FFTW3 library meant that excessive time was not wasted reinventing a solution to this problem.

-Libsndfile allows for audio file output in a variety of formats.
+* *Libsndfile* - allows for audio file output in a variety of formats.
   The program only officially supports `.wav` and `.aiff` output, but using Libsndfile it would be trivial to add support for other formats, should that become necessary.

-The program makes extensive use of configuration files stored in the JavaScript Object Notation format (JSON), and the Rapidjson library is used to parse these files.
+* *Rapidjson* - The program makes extensive use of configuration files stored in the JavaScript Object Notation format (JSON), and this library is used to parse these files.
   As with the FFT implementation, writing an efficient parser is not a trivial task, and using a library allowed more time to be spent solving the problem at hand, rather than a problem that had already been solved.

-Finally, the Gtest library was used for simple unit-testing of the most integral parts of the program.
+* *Gtest* - used for simple unit-testing of the most integral parts of the program.

 Evaluation
 ==========